NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

 The buttons are:

 * `DownloadButton` - A button that can be used to download data from the GDC API.
-* `SaveCohortButton` - aA button that can be used to save a cohort.
+* `SaveCohortButton` - A button that can be used to save a cohort.

 The `DownloadButton` component is used in the repository application to download data from the GDC API.
 The `DownloadButton` component takes a number of arguments: